Abhi4560/recipe-book/recipe.md

 open the maggie packet
 start boiling that water
-put your maggie in the boiling water add maggie masala cook it for 2 mins and enjoy your maggie
+put your maggie in the boiling water add maggi masala cook it for 2 mins and enjoy your maggi